Interviews with WAA executives and local volunteers in your area are available! Please contact us to set up your interview today.

 Wreaths Across America is a 501(c)(3) nonprofit organization founded to continue and expand the annual wreath-laying ceremony at Arlington National Cemetery begun by Maine businessman Morrill Worcester in 1992.
 The organization’s mission – Remember, Honor, Teach – is carried out in part each year by coordinating wreath-laying ceremonies in December at Arlington, as well as at thousands of veterans’ cemeteries and other locations in all 50 states and beyond.
 You can read the full history of the organization here - feel free to use!
 Here’s a video version that will save you the reading:

 National Wreaths Across America Day is a free, non-political event, that honors and remembers our nation's veterans who are laid to rest in 3,100+ different locations nationwide.
-For the latest updates on 2021 events, click here and search for a specific location.
+This year, National Wreaths Across America Day will take place on Saturday, December 17, 2022.

 Mobile Education Exhibit's 2022 National Tour

-Next year's MEE national tour will begin in February.
+2022's MEE national tour began in February.
 When the MEE pulls into your area, all veterans, active-duty military, their families, and the local community members are invited and encouraged to visit, take a tour, and speak with WAA Ambassadors and volunteers.